rulma/Bikeshare/README.md

 #### Mapping Popular Start Locations
 ![Map](https://github.com/rulma/Bikeshare/blob/dff062ae6397e91765f03657879d3e4e78ecb3ac/Map.PNG)

+Here we can see where the most popular starting locaitons are for riders.
+As we can see the majority of the largest circles are congregted on the southern tip of Manhattan.
+This makes sense as this is the central commerical district for New York City.

 #### Peak Hours
 ![Hours](https://github.com/rulma/Bikeshare/blob/77023619df4f6edc4fe7d7bbe92936fbed25f247/Peak%20August%20Hours.PNG)

+Displayed here is the peak hours for August displayed on a horizontal bar chart.
+Each bar indicates and hour on the 24-hour time scale.
+As you would expect bike rides are at their lowest in the early morning hours and highest during major commuting times.

 #### Average Ride Time
 ![Ride Time](https://github.com/rulma/Bikeshare/blob/77023619df4f6edc4fe7d7bbe92936fbed25f247/breakdown%20of%20trip%20time.PNG)
 #### Average Ride Time by Gender